rajagp/userprofile-couchbase-mobile-reactnative/Sync/README.md

 **LICENSE**: The source code for the app and React Native plugin is Apache-licensed, as specified in LICENSE.
 However, the usage of Couchbase Lite will be guided by the terms and conditions specified in Couchbase's Enterprise or Community License agreements.

+# Build
+To build the app for specific platform, follow the instructions in the top level README of the repo.

 # App Functionality

 This version of app extends the "query" version of the app and demonstrates basic database sync functionality.
 The app supports bi-directional sync with a remote Couchbase Server database through a [Sync Gateway](https://docs.couchbase.com/couchbase-lite/3.0/android/replication.html).

 Couchbase Sync Gateway is a key component of the Couchbase Mobile stack.
 It is an Internet-facing synchronization mechanism that securely syncs data across devices as well as between devices and the cloud.